Abu al-Walid

 Al-Walid was one of the most prominent Arabs fighting in Chechnya.
 In 2002 he took over as emir (commander) of an autonomous unit, composed mostly of non-Chechen mujahideen, following the death of Ibn al-Khattab on 20 March 2002.

-Abu al-Walid was accused by Russians of terrorist attacks on civilians, and alleged to be an agent of Saudi intelligence, the Muslim Brotherhood, or Bin Laden's al-Qaeda.
-He never responded or admitted to any of the charges, but condemned abuses by Russian forces in Chechnya.
+Abu al-Walid was accused by the Russians of terrorist attacks on civilians, and alleged to be an agent of Saudi intelligence, the Muslim Brotherhood, or Bin Laden's al-Qaeda.
+He never responded or admitted to any of the accusations, but condemned abuses by Russian forces in Chechnya.

 Identity

-During his lifetime, al-Walid stayed out of the spotlight.
-His predecessor, Ibn al-Khattab (more commonly known as Khattab), was known to have a personal camera crew of two who followed him into combat.
+Al-Walid was a very elusive figure in contrast to his predecessor, Ibn al-Khattab, who had a personal camera crew of two who followed him into combat.
 Speculation arose about al-Walid's identity, whereabouts and actions, and occasionally there were rumours of his death.
 A persistent rumour was that he had drowned in June 2002, carried off on his horse after trying to ford a river.
 Russian officials announced his death at least seven times.
 At one point, even his very existence was deemed doubtful.